 Norm first became a BKA (below-knee amputee) five years ago when he lost his left leg to Type 2 diabetes.
 A few years after that, he lost his right leg to the same illness.
 However, Norm wasn’t easily defeated.
 He prided himself on never using crutches and worked very hard with his therapists.
 Norm says, “The best coach I had was my daughter, Lee Ann.”

-Soon after his amputation, Norm’s relationship with SRT began when he was visited by Sam Santa-Rita, Prosthetist and Owner, who worked with Norm during his stay in the hospital.
+Soon after his amputation, Norm’s relationship with SRT began when he was visited by Sam Santa-Rita, Prosthetist and Founder, who worked with Norm during his stay in the hospital.
 Norm states, “The support I got from Sam, my family, and other amputees was very helpful in my rehabilitation.”

 Those exercises will definitely come in handy, considering Norm is a proud father of four (Terry, Tammy, Lorrie and Lee Ann), a grandfather of five (Shannon, Nick, Megan, Chad and Zach), and a great-grandfather of one, Jarrix.